edt-community/awesome-digital-twins/README.md

 ### 2021

-- Qi, Q., Tao, F., Hu, T., Anwer, N., Liu, A., Wei, Y., ... & Nee, A. Y. C. (2021).
+- Qi, Q., Tao, F., Hu, T., Anwer, N., Liu, A., Wei, Y., and others & Nee, A. Y. C. (2021).
 [Enabling technologies and tools for digital twin](https://www.researchgate.net/profile/Qinglin-Qi/publication/336870688_Enabling_technologies_and_tools_for_digital_twin/links/5db7edf14585151435ce6942/Enabling-technologies-and-tools-for-digital-twin.pdf).
 Journal of Manufacturing Systems, 58, 3-21: the paper describes 5 kinds of constituents of a digital twin, which are (1) physical entities, (2) data, (3) models, (4) services, (5) connections between these.
 [DOI](https://doi.org/10.1016/j.jmsy.2019.10.001)

 ### 2018